BIDS/repro-case-studies/case-studies/choldgraf.md

 When creating actual figures for papers, I like to use software like Adobe Illustrator to make sure that my fonts are the proper size, well-spaced, etc. I use visualization notebooks to create vector graphics of my data that have most formatting stripped away (except for the data).
 This way I can load the plot in Illustrator and tweak it to my liking.

 Finally, I use Microsoft Word to write drafts which I put in the "doc" folder.
 These pull from the figures I've created in the "fig" folder.
-Ideally I would use text files here with latex, but the people I work with makes this prohibitive.
+Ideally I would use text files here with LaTeX, but the people I work with makes this prohibitive.

 ## A general note